Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S1 Foundry Simple Storage/Lessons21.md

 ## Executing the Transaction
 - With our `Sepolia RPC URL` and `private key` from MetaMask, executing a transaction now becomes tremendously easier.

 ```
 $ source .env
 $ forge script script deploySimpleStorage.s.sol --rpc_url=$Sepolia_RPC_URL --private-key=$private_key --broadcast
 ```

+- This command deploys our contract to the testnet, and we can monitor the transaction on our `Alchemy dashboard.`
+- We soon find that our contract, Simple Storage, has been deployed on the Sepolia chain.
+We can grab our transaction hash and input it into Sepolia etherscan IO to confirm the successful transaction.
+- After we refresh our Alchemy dashboard, we'll verify the requests sent and track the ETH send raw transaction that transmitted our transaction to the blockchain.
+- So, this is how we deploy our contract on a real testnet leveraging Foundry and Alchemy!
+- Our next step will explore adding real-world components to the mix.
+Stay tuned!